 EndNote is a program for managing bibliographic citations.
 It can automate much of the work of organizing and formatting citations and bibliographies in your writing.
-EndNote can connect to online sources such as those from the library's website and GIL, output results in over 1,000 different bibliographic styles, and more.
+EndNote can connect to online sources such as those from the library's website, output results in over 1,000 different bibliographic styles, and more.

 EndNote is available free of charge to GA Tech students, faculty and staff.